Nighthawk (DC Comics): The New 52

 Nighthawk appears in The New 52 issue All Star Western.
 Nighthawk's new origin is that he left home as a child and worked on a whaling boat.
 The captain, a former slave, became a second father to him and Nighthawk was there when the man died.
 This death inspired Nighthawk to fight for justice and for the oppressed.
 Nighthawk is teamed with Cinnamon once again.
 Nighthawk uses a special medallion he found at an Indian burial site which gives him enhanced strength and healing abilities.

 In other media

-Nighthawk's alien abduction from issue #3 of Crisis on Infinite Earths is adapted into the song "Westerner" by French-Canadian electro-rock band Judge Rock.
+Nighthawk's alien abduction from Crisis on Infinite Earths #3 is adapted into the song "Westerner" by French-Canadian electro-rock band Judge Rock.